TravisWheelerLab/Simpatico/README.md

 # About Simpatico
 Simpatico is a graph neural network for producing high-dimensional embeddings of atoms in proteins and small molecules.
 Atomic representations produced by Simpatico are co-located in embedding space according to their interaction potential.
 This allows users to perform rapid virtual screening over extremely large datasets.
-In our paper (https://www.biorxiv.org/content/10.1101/2025.06.08.658499v1), we show that not only is Simpatico’s binding prediction accuracy competitive with state-of-the-art deep learning-assisted docking methods, but it can perform virtual screening more than 1000× faster.
+In our [paper](https://www.biorxiv.org/content/10.1101/2025.06.08.658499v1), we show that not only is Simpatico’s binding prediction accuracy competitive with state-of-the-art deep learning-assisted docking methods, but it can perform virtual screening more than 1000× faster.
 Furthermore, Simpatico embeddings are versatile: users may just as easily use them to screen protein pockets with a small-molecule target (akin to toxicology screening), or to assess shared binding properties between non-homologous protein structures.

 ## Installation